bubbafat/FirebaseSharp/readme.md

 # Fun Facts

-- This is a .NET Portable Library.
+- This is a .NET Portable Library
-- It currently only consumes and delivers JSON - maybe I'll add type converters to the API tomorrow.
+- It currently only consumes and delivers JSON
-- It has synch and async (TPL) versions of all methods.
+- It has synch and async (TPL) versions of all methods
+- It does not support auth or custom headers
+- It throws on error HTTP status codes  (happy path is always success)
-- It probably sucks.
+- It probably sucks

 # Usage